LarsBesselmann/MoRE_WhereAMI_Lab/README.md

 <details>

 <summary>The section contains details about the environment.
-If you use the lab environment that has been prepared for the lab, it has already the prerequisite software installed and configured.</summary>
+If you use the lab environment that has been prepared for the lab, it has already the required software installed and configured.</summary>

 ### Required software